yext/search-ui-react/docs/answers-react-components.entitypreviewsprops.children.md

 ## EntityPreviewsProps.children property

-The entity preview render function which is provided results for the specified vertical.
+The entity preview render function which is passed results for the specified vertical.

 <b>Signature:</b>